Preet2204/ODE-Solver/README.md

 # Differential Equation Solver

 ## Overview
 This repository contains a Python implementation of a Differential Equation Solver, designed to numerically approximate solutions to ordinary differential equations (ODEs) using the Forward Euler and Runge-Kutta 4 (RK4) methods.
-The project includes visualization of the numerical solutions, exact solutions, and error analysis, developed as part of an academic exercise to enhance computational skills in Applied Mathematics.
+The project includes visualization of numerical solutions, exact solutions, and error analysis, developed as part of an academic exercise to enhance computational skills in Applied Mathematics.
+The solver now supports a time-step-based approach dt for improved flexibility and accuracy.

 ## Features
 - Implementation of the Forward Euler method for ODE solving.
-- Implementation of the Runge-Kutta 4 method for higher accuracy.
+- Implementation of the Runge-Kutta 4 method with symmetrized logic for higher accuracy, supporting higher-order ODEs.
 - Visualization of numerical approximations, exact solutions, and error plots using Matplotlib with a scientific style.
-- Error handling for invalid input parameters.
+- Error handling for invalid input parameters (e.g., negative time steps).
-- Modular design with reusable functions.
+- Modular design with reusable functions, now using a dynamic time step dt instead of a fixed number of points.

 ## Installation